BC-348 WWII Shortwave Aircraft Liaison Receiver

 The BFO coil after removing the outer can and shaft assembly.

-Not seen is a slot in the coil form on the opposite side of the coil for a brass pin.
+Not seen is a slot in the coil form on the opposite side of the form for a brass pin.
 The visible hole in the coil form is for inserting a tool to push the pin out the slot side when disassembling.
-The pin in the slot of the coil form limits how far in and out of the coil the ferrite core can travel and also keeps the ferrite core from rotating. |
+The pin keeps the ferrite core from rotating and limits how far in and out of the coil the core can travel. |

 The threaded screw shaft was sheared where it was screwed and pinned into the ferrite core base (the weakest point due to the hole through the screw for the pin).

-The knob shaft and threaded brass screw were seized tight and would not budge, even after a good dose penetrating oil.
+The threaded knob shaft and brass screw were seized tight and would not budge, even after a good dose of penetrating oil.
 Apparently someone forcibly trying to turn the knob is what sheared off the brass screw.
-I drilled out the broken screw from both the knob shaft and ferrite base and re-threaded both for 6-32 threads.
-Drilling the broken screw end out of the brass base caused the ferrite to detach from the base.
-I did not drill into the ferrite core itself, just the base.
+The broken screw was drilled out of both the knob shaft and ferrite base and both were rethreaded with 6-32 threads.
+Drilling the broken screw end out of the brass base caused the ferrite to detach from the base even though I did not drill into the ferrite core itself, just the base.
 After re-threading the brass base I epoxied the ferrite core back on. |

 I drilled a 1/16" hole through the new brass screw shaft at the base end to accept the brass pin.
 The final shaft screw length (~.875") needs to allow the pin to travel forward and back the full length of the slot without the threaded shaft unscrewing from the knob shaft.

-When the front panel knob rotates cw it screws the brass screw shaft into the knob shaft, pulling the ferrite core back away from the coil.
-Likewise, if the knob rotates ccw the threaded brass shaft is unscrewed from the knob shaft pushing the ferrite core into the coil.
+When the front panel knob rotates clockwise it screws the brass screw shaft into the knob shaft, pulling the ferrite core back away from the coil.
+Likewise, if the knob rotates counterclockwise the threaded brass shaft is unscrewed from the knob shaft pushing the ferrite core into the coil.
 To disassemble the BFO coil required bending out the four small tabs on the rear of the can so it could be removed and then drilling out the four press fit indentations on the brass cap.
 Three of the four drilled out indentations can be seen in this picture.
 I only pressed the brass end back on the coil form.
 The snug fit of the brass cap and bending the tabs back over on the coil can seem to hold everything together just fine. |

 Crystal Filter